-The Latino Bilingual Track within the School of Professional Psychology combines academic and clinical training experiences intended to prepare students to work with Latinos of origin and Spanish speaking populations.
+The Latino Bilingual Emphasis within the School of Professional Psychology combines academic and clinical training experiences intended to prepare students to work with Latinos of origin and Spanish speaking populations.

-The track provides students with a way to cluster their training through a defined curriculum of academic classes, research, and clinical practice that solidify core knowledge in the cross cultural assessment, diagnosis, and treatment, of individuals, child/adolescents, families, and couples of Latinos of origin and Spanish speaking populations.
-The track also seeks to support student development of other interests within the field of Latino psychology.
+The emphasis provides students with a way to cluster their training through a defined curriculum of academic classes, research, and clinical practice that solidify core knowledge in the cross cultural assessment, diagnosis, and treatment, of individuals, child/adolescents, families, and couples of Latinos of origin and Spanish speaking populations.
+The emphasis also seeks to support student development of other interests within the field of Latino psychology.

 It is our goal to train outstanding practitioner-scholars who can deliver and/or develop cutting-edge empirically-driven, culturally-responsive, and validated treatments for this unique population.